-This fix is compatible with both the Java and UWP/Bedrock/Windows 10 editions of Minecraft.
-The setting app in Windows 10 allows you to choose a high-performance GPU for Minecraft.
+This fix is compatible with both the Java and UWP/Bedrock/Windows 10 & 11 editions of Minecraft.
+The Settings app in Windows 10 or 11 allows you to choose a High-performance GPU for Minecraft.
 Whether you have an NVIDIA or AMD GPU, it will work.

 - Open Task Manager with Minecraft running in the background.